josephdpurcell/how-to-remove-invasive-plants/presentations/2025-01-27-IGC/content.md

 #### Vines

 - Sweet Autumn Clematis you can role each strand into a ball, find root ball, and dig about 12" down to get root ball
-- English Ivy and Wintercreeper are impossible, there isn't a root ball; use another method like Exhaustion
+- English Ivy and Fortune's Spindle are impossible, there isn't a root ball; use another method like Exhaustion

 ### 9. Legal Understanding